wburke30/nova-core/codex/00_ENVIRONMENT_SETUP.md

 COMPLETE ONLY IF:

 - environment stable
-- all dependencies installed
+- dependencies installed
-- all services reachable
+- services operational

 ---